Messerschmitt Bf 110: Early variants

-First conceived in the latter half of 1939, the D-series of Bf 110s was targeted to have improvements meant to increase its range.
-The initial D-series version, the Bf 110D-0 was designed to add a large, streamlined 1,050 litre (277 U.S. gallon) ventral fuel tank built under the fuselage, which required a substantially sized, conformal streamlined ventral fuselage fairing extending from halfway back under the nose to the rear of the cockpit glazing, inspiring the nickname Dackelbauch (dachshund's belly).
-The D-1 was also set up to accept a pair of fin-equipped 900 litre (238 U.S. gallon) drop tanks, one under each wing, increasing the total fuel capacity to 4,120 litres (1,088 U.S. gallons).
-The substantial added drag of the early "dachshund's belly" ventral fuselage tank in test flights mandated its omission from production D-1s although they were still prepared to mount an improved, better streamlined, version.
-D-1s so equipped were known as D-1/R1 whereas the D-1/R2 was equipped with two 900 L drop tanks and a droppable 85 L oil tank.
-Later D-2 and D-3 versions retained the twin underwing 900 litre drop tank capability, using multipurpose ordnance racks capable of holding either drop tanks or carrying bombs.
+First conceived in the latter half of 1939, the Bf 110D featured a series of modifications and improvements to increase its range.
+The initial D-series version, the Bf 110D-0 was designed to add a large, streamlined, 1,050-litre (277 U.S. gallon) ventral fuel tank built under the fuselage, which required a substantially sized, conformal streamlined ventral fuselage fairing extending from halfway back under the nose to the rear of the cockpit glazing, inspiring the nickname Dackelbauch (dachshund's belly).
+The D-1 was also set up to accept a pair of fin-equipped 900-litre (238 U.S. gallon) drop tanks, one under each wing, increasing the total fuel capacity to 4,120 litres (1,088 U.S. gallons).
+The substantial added drag of the early "dachshund's belly" ventral fuselage tank in test flights mandated its omission from production D-1s, although they were still prepared to mount an improved, more streamlined, version.
+D-1s so equipped were known as D-1/R1, whereas the D-1/R2 was equipped with two 900-litre drop tanks and a droppable 85-litre oil tank.
+Later D-2 and D-3 versions retained the twin underwing 900-litre drop tank capability, using multipurpose ordnance racks capable of holding either drop tanks or carrying bombs.

 Later production variants

 The production of the Bf 110 was put on a low priority in 1941 in expectation of its replacement by the Me 210.
 During this time, two versions of the Bf 110 were developed, the E and F models.
 The E was designed as a fighter bomber (Zerstörer Jabo), able to carry four 50 kg (110 lb) ETC 50 racks under the wing, along with the centreline ETC 500 bomb rack.
 The first E, the Bf 110 E-1 was originally powered by the DB 601B engine, but shifted to the DB 601P as they became available in quantity.
-A total of 856 Bf 110E models were built between August 1940 and January 1942.
+In total, 856 Bf 110E models were built between August 1940 and January 1942.
 The E models also had upgraded armour and some fuselage upgrades to support the added weight.
-Most pilots of the Bf 110E considered the aircraft slow and unresponsive, one former Bf 110 pilot commenting the E was "rigged and a total dog."
+Most pilots of the Bf 110E considered the aircraft slow and unresponsive, with one former Bf 110 pilot commenting the E was "rigged and a total dog."

-The Bf 110F featured the new DB 601F engines which produced 993 kW/1,350 PS (almost double the power the original Jumo engines provided), which allowed for upgraded armour, strengthening, and increased weight with no loss in performance.
+The Bf 110F featured the new DB 601F engines, which produced 993 kW/1,350 PS (almost double the power the original Jumo engines provided), which allowed for upgraded armour, strengthening, and increased weight with no loss in performance.
 Three common versions of the F model existed.
-Pilots typically felt the Bf 110F to be the best of the 110 line, being fully aerobatic and in some respects smoother to fly than the Bf 109, though not as fast.
-Eventually 512 Bf 110F models were completed between December 1941 and December 1942, when production gave way to the Bf 110G.
+Pilots typically felt the Bf 110F to be the best of the Bf 110 line, being fully aerobatic and in some respects smoother to fly than the Bf 109, though not as fast.
+Eventually, 512 Bf 110F models were completed between December 1941 and December 1942, when production gave way to the Bf 110G.